pytt-tech/risos/README.md

 # risos
-this is v0.0.0 the bootloader code will be released soon
+latest version is now v0.1.0
 update_log:
-no updates
+added custom bootloader but not for long

 upcoming updates:
-v0.1.0:bootloader-will print hello world v0.2.0:bootloader-will print welcome user and boot to a linux kernel
+v0.2.0:bootloader changed to grub and boot to a basic linux kernel

 disclaimer:updates are subject to change at any time